15 Phylogenomics

 p-distances?

-Since the tree is not easily visualised in MEGA, we will export it in newick format (a standard text format for trees) and explore our tree in FigTree.
-This tool has a better interface for visually manipulating trees and allows us to interact with the phylogenetic tree.
+Since the tree is not easily visualised in MEGA, we will export it in newick format (a standard text format for trees) and open it in figtree.
+This tool has a better graphical interface for visualizing and manipulating trees.

-To do that you will click on File, then Export current tree (Newick) and click on Branch Lengths to include those in the newick annotation.
-When you press OK, a new window with the tree in newick format will pop up and you will then press File -> Save and saved it as NJ_tree.nwk.
+To do that, click on File, then Export current tree (Newick) and click on Branch Lengths to include those in the newick annotation.
+When you press OK, a new window with the tree in newick format will pop up.
+Then, press File -> Save and saved it as NJ_tree.nwk.
 You can then close the text editor and tree explorer windows (no need to save the session).

 Now we have a rooted tree.